-Bliss Balls / Energy Balls or whatever you wish to call them, are everywhere at the moment.
-Every coffee shop I walk by seems to sell them (at hugely inflated prices).
-Instead of spending lots of dollars, out and about, on health store / cafe ones, try making them at home.
+Bliss Balls / Energy Balls or whatever you wish to call them, are such an easy snack option.
 Just whizz up the ingredients in a food processor and roll.
 This recipe is easily customised to make Bliss Balls that are tailored to your family’s health requirements or their favourite flavours.

 - so easy to make,

 - so easy to adapt and

 When something is as simple as throwing ingredients into a food processor then I am sold.

 Like a lot of things in life, bliss balls aren’t all created equal.
 The macronutrients (proteins, carbohydrates & fat) content can vary immensely from ball to ball.

 Bliss balls packed with dates, dried fruit, honey or other sweeteners will obviously have a high sugar content and would be considered more of an occasional treat.

 Balls crammed with nuts, seeds and nut butter will provide a good source of protein and fats for you and your kids’ diet.